EasiestSoft/submit-software-to-easiestsoft.com/win/software-to-run-linux-commands-on-windows/index.md

 After downloading, I will set up the mirror site of MSYS2 in `C:\msys64\etc\pacman.d` directory because there are mirrors of MSYS2 near my location, you can usually skip this step

-Install MSYS2 by following the guide at the download page
+Install MSYS2 following the guide at the download page

 For the 64 bit version, the default location of the MSYS2 installation is `C:\msys64`